AaronM04/conway-quinemccluskey/src/README.md

 circuits to add up all the neighbors and then add logic to apply the life rules to the center cell and the calculated neighbor sum.

-I'm hoping I can reduce the number of operations by computing a 2-bit-wide sum of three of the neighbors and then a 3-bit-wide sum of the remaining five neighbors, and then perform Quine-McCluskey optimization to find logic to get the next cell state.
+I decided to try reducing the number of operations by computing a 2-bit-wide sum of three of the neighbors and then a 3-bit-wide sum of the remaining five neighbors, and then perform Quine-McCluskey optimization to find logic to get the next cell state.
+I added the working function as `next_gen(n: usize) -> Output`.

 Further reading: